trntv/apis-list/apis/github-jobs/github-jobs.md

 # Github Jobs
 The GitHub Jobs API allows you to search, and view jobs with JSON over HTTP.
-To get the JSON representation of any search result or job listing, append. json to the URL you&#x27;d use on the HTML GitHub
+To get the JSON representation of any search result or job listing, append. json to the URL you'd use on the HTML GitHub

 ##  🔗 Links
 **Docs / Website**: https://jobs.github.com/api